yonilurie/airbnb-clone/README.md

         }
         ```

-## Get all Spots
+## Get all rooms

-Returns all the spots.
+Returns all the rooms.

 -   Require Authentication: false
 -   Request